Real-Time Simulation of Asymmetry Generation in Fermion-Bubble Collisions: Continuum Theory and Observables

-The breaking of $\Csym$ by the bubble wall implies that particles scatter differently than the anti-particles.
-Therefore, we can use the total particle number in the symmetric phase as a measure of $\Csym$-asymmetry generation:
+Breaking of $\Csym$ by the bubble wall implies that the particles scatter differently than the corresponding antiparticles.
+Therefore, we need to probe the $\Csym$-asymmetry in the $S$-matrix for the fermion-bubble scattering.